Committees

 The Oshawa Animal Care Advisory Committee (O.A.C.A.C.) assists, advises and educates City Council, staff, key stakeholders and the wider Oshawa community on ways to continually improve the efficient and compassionate care of animals within the City of Oshawa.
 A key part of O.A.C.A.C.'s function will be to:

-The O.A.C.A.C. has one member of the public, nine representatives from animal advocacy groups appointed as Stakeholder Members and one Council member.
-View the O.A.C.A.C.'s Terms of Reference View the Committee Meeting Calendar |
+The O.A.C.A.C. has four members of the public, six representatives from animal advocacy groups appointed as Stakeholder Members and one Council member.
+View the O.A.C.A.C.'s Terms of Reference |

 Oshawa Environmental Advisory Committee |

-The Oshawa Environmental Advisory Committee (O.E.A.C.) mandate is to assist, advise and educate City Council, staff and the community for the protection, enhancement, restoration, management and appreciation of the natural and built environments and to advance the goals of the Oshawa Strategic Plan.
-The O.E.A.C. is comprised of 11 members - ten residents-at-large (with preference given to up to two students), and one Council member.
-Members must be residents or property owners of the City of Oshawa.
-Public Members will serve as individuals and shall not represent a specific interest group.
-Students must be at least 16 years of age and registered in an educational program at the high school, college or university level.
-The membership shall reflect a broad range of interests, including urban and rural, as well as technical and academic expertise.
-View the O.E.A.C.'s Terms of Reference View the Committee Meeting Calendar |
+The Oshawa Environmental Advisory Committee (O.E.A.C.) mandate is to assist, advise and educate City Council, staff and the community for the protection, enhancement, restoration, management and appreciation of the natural and built environments.
+The O.E.A.C. has 11 members - ten citizens (with preference given to up to two students), and one Council member.
+View the O.E.A.C.'s Terms of Reference |

 Heritage Oshawa |

 Heritage Oshawa is the City's Municipal Heritage Committee and works within the guidelines of the Ontario Heritage Act and the Oshawa Official Plan.
 Heritage Oshawa's mandate is to advise and assist Council on all matters relating to preserving and promoting cultural heritage resources within the City of Oshawa.
-Key activities of Heritage Oshawa include:
+Key activities include:

 Other Agencies, Boards and Committees